Rules

 Rules deploy filters to find out the necessary events that need to be delivered to the target.
 These filters are based on event schema such as publisher, event details, or specific values within the event payload.
 This filtering capabilities of Signals assist you in precisely discovering the required events for triggering downstream processes in the target.

 Targets process the incoming events according to a few actions that involve data extraction and transformation of the event schema.
-They also implement an invocation policy that determines whether events have to be delivered instantly or should meet any condition to be delivered as a batch.
+They also implement an dispatch policy that determines whether events have to be delivered instantly or should meet any condition to be delivered as a batch.
 These events further trigger a downstream process through different consumer types.

-Refer to Target types and Dispatch Actions.
+Refer to Target types and Target Input.

 Multiple Target Association